jbistis/SailWatchPro-Public/iOS-DEVICE-QUICK-START-GUIDE.md

 ## Support & Updates

-SailWatchPro is actively developed with new features based on user feedback and racing experience.
+SailWatchPro is actively developed, with new features driven by user feedback and racing experience.

 For best results, keep both iPhone and Watch apps on the same version.